Employee Discrimination, Bullying and Harassment Complaints Policy and Procedure

 4.2 Manager responsibilities

-All Managers have an obligation and a responsibility to take all reasonable steps to ensure that no form of Workplace Harassment and Bullying, Discrimination or Harassment takes place in the University environment, whether this is between Managers and Employees, between Employees or between Employees and Students.
+All Managers have an obligation and a responsibility to take all reasonable steps to ensure that no form of Workplace Bullying and Harassment, Discrimination or Harassment takes place in the University environment, whether this is between Managers and Employees, between Employees or between Employees and Students.
 This includes ensuring that a culture of unacceptable behaviour is not allowed to develop.
 Individuals should be given clear guidance about what is acceptable and what is not acceptable behaviour in the University environment.

 It is the primary responsibility of Managers to take all reasonable steps to prevent and resolve complaints raised in their area/s of responsibility.
 Managers need to recognise the early signs of disharmony and to take early, sensitive and positive steps to prevent and resolve complaints.
 Managers should not wait until an individual makes a complaint before taking action, and if a complaint is made, it is a Manager's responsibility to assist the individual to resolve the issue.
 Depending on the scope and nature of the complaint, Human Resources, Student Services or other University work area (as relevant to the nature of the complaint) will manage the complaint resolution process in consultation with the individuals concerned.